 WellCare of North Carolina

-We are excited to share that CCH and WellCare will officially combine into a single, statewide health plan April 1, 2026.
+We are excited to share that Carolina Complete Health and WellCare will officially combine into a single, statewide health plan April 1, 2026.
 The new entity will be known as Carolina Complete Health and will maintain its Provider-Led Entity governance structure.
 This transition reinforces our commitment to simplify and strengthen our partnership with you.

 To support your success during the transition, we will update this page on a regular basis with important resources, tools, and guidance tailored to providers.